History of Renton River Days

 In 1985, Mayor Barbara Shinpoch proposed uniting the various summer activities into one community-wide festival.
 People who supported Renton’s businesses or activities were asked to volunteer their time and efforts to create a successful and coordinated summer festival.

 After 30-plus years, Renton River Days has become a fixture in our community.
 Each year it brings together thousands of neighbors and friends for an incredible experience.
-Just as businesses supported Frontier Days in the 1930s, nearly 100 businesses contribute to the success of Renton River Days.
+Just as businesses supported Frontier Days in the 1930s, fifty-plus businesses contribute to the success of Renton River Days.

 Renton River Days continues to be a family friendly event that grows and flourishes just like the City in which it is hosted.